 If you want a pedal-powered design that your child can use indoors or Outdoors, this is a great design.
 It comes in different colors for boys and girls.

 There are headlights on it so your child can drive around at night safely as long as you’re with them.
-In order to start the go-kart there’s an actual key function so it makes kids feel like they’re driving a car just like the grown-ups.
+To start the go-kart there’s an actual key function so it makes kids feel like they’re driving a car just like the grown-ups.
 It has very firm handlebars overhead to help children climb in and out of the seat.

 It also comes with a horn that they can use to warn you they are coming home.
 There are seat belts as well so anyone concerned about the safety of their child would do well to consider this model.